AriGute/node-js-project/README.md

 First project in node js.
 Write posts and add them to the front page.

-Followed The Net Ninja course : https://www.youtube.com/playlist?list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp and read alot at w3schools.
+Followed The Net Ninja course - Node JS Tutorial for Beginners and read alot at w3schools.

 # Things that i learn to work with: